The Psychology Research Behind B2B Content Intelligence

 Lost to Pressure

-High-pressure persuasion tactics reduce conversion by up to 40% in sophisticated buyers who detect manipulation and withdraw (Brehm, 1966; reactance theory).
+High-pressure persuasion tactics trigger reactance — buyers detect manipulation and withdraw, often without consciously articulating why (Brehm, 1966; reactance theory).

 How Leading B2B Brands Miss Buyer Personality Types